KyleKing/not-on-pypi/DEVELOPER.md

 ## Publishing

 1. Install `poetry` (recommend installing with `pipx`)
-2. Set the package name in `pyproject.toml`
+2. Set the package name to publish in `pyproject.toml`
-3. Run `poetry install`
-4. Then publish:
-    1. `poetry build --format sdist`
-    2. `poetry publish`
+3. Then publish with `rm -rf dist && poetry build --format sdist && poetry publish`
-    3. (See notes below for testing with test.pypi.org first)
+    1. (See notes below for testing with test.pypi.org first)

 ## Testing